 A Passport Essential: How To Get A Passport Photo

-The correct size for your passport photo is 2 inches by 2 inches, and while it can be matte or glossy, it must be printed on photo-quality paper.
+- have dimensions that are 2 inches by 2 inches (while it can be matte or glossy, it must be printed on photo-quality paper)

 - be taken against a solid white or off-white background

 - be taken with eyewear off, even if you typically wear glasses